webrecorder/browsertrix-crawler/docs/docs/index.md

 - Optimized (non-browser) capture of non-HTML resources.
 - Extensible Puppeteer driver script for customizing behavior per crawl or page.
 - Ability to create and reuse browser profiles interactively or via automated user/password login using an embedded browser.
-- Multi-platform support -- prebuilt Docker images available for Intel/AMD and Apple Silicon (M1/M2) CPUs.
+- Multi-platform support — prebuilt Docker images available for Intel/AMD and Apple Silicon (M1/M2) CPUs.

 ## Documentation

-Our docs are still under construction.
-If you find something missing, chances are we haven't gotten around to writing that part yet.
-If you find typos or something isn't clear or seems incorrect, please open an [issue](https://github.com/webrecorder/browsertrix-crawler/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and we'll try to make sure that your questions get answered here in the future!
+If something is missing, unclear, or seems incorrect, please open an [issue](https://github.com/webrecorder/browsertrix-crawler/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and we'll try to make sure that your questions get answered here in the future!

 ## Code